reflexer-labs/reflexer-digital-twin/README.md

 # Where to start?

-The current model, **System Model v2.0**, integrates a CDP subsystem, a secondary market subsystem, and applies [Arbitrage Pricing Theory (APT)](https://www.investopedia.com/terms/a/apt.asp) to the **System Model v1.0** model.
+The current model, **System Model v3.0**, is a full system model with CDP and APT system model, using a stochastic Ethereum price and liquidity demand process as a driver, under different PI controller settings.**System Model v2.0**, integrates a CDP subsystem, a secondary market subsystem, and applies [Arbitrage Pricing Theory (APT)](https://www.investopedia.com/terms/a/apt.asp) to the **System Model v1.0** model.
 The **System Model v1.0** model consisted of an estimated "debt price" regressor model, and a fitted market model, with a PI controller in the loop.

-The latest notebook would be the **System Model v2.0** [full system model notebook](notebooks/system_model_v2/notebook_debt_market.ipynb).
+The latest notebook would be the **System Model v3.0** [full system model notebook](notebooks/system_model_v3/v3_debt_market_model.ipynb).
 Please see the below in this README about the Scipy patch that needs to be applied, and the Pickle files you'll need to download for the ML model.
-The model code used within the notebook can be found in `models/system_model_v2/`.
+The model code used within the notebook can be found in `models/system_model_v3/`.

 Click [here](parameter_methodology.md) for information about cadCAD parameter sweeping methodology.